ixmatus/prizm/README.md

-prizm
+Welcome!
 =====

-A haskell library for dealing with colors.
+Prizm is a haskell library for dealing with colors.
+Please contribute!

 My inspiration for writing this was Sass and Bourbon, both implement interesting color handling functions for use in stylesheets and I wanted the same thing for use in [Clay](http://fvisser.nl/clay/) (also for